AdobeDocs/primetime.pt-BR/help/programming/tvsdk-1.4-for-android/blackouts-handle/android-1.4-blackouts-implement-handling.md

    };
    ```

-1. Crie métodos para alternar o conteúdo no start e no final do período de blecaute.
+1. Crie métodos para alternar o conteúdo no início e no fim do período de blecaute.

    ```java
    private void handleTimedMetadataList(long currentTime) {